T3A2Group/T3A2_Part_A_Docs/README.md

 <details>
   <summary> Online souvenirs shopping </summary>

+Priority 1:

 1. This application allows users to buy souvenirs online.

 2. It will display all the items on the webpage and each item will have the product details page/pop-up.

+Priority 2:

-3. It will have a cart page to organize the purchase of products.
+1. It will have a cart page to organize the purchase of products.

 <!-- Online Checkout. -->

-4. It will have the payment function to organize the payment.
+2. It will have the payment function to organize the payment.

-If we have time :

-1. It will have the webhook to ensure the payment is successful.
+3. It will have the webhook to ensure the payment is successful.

 </details>